 Factual error: When Meg is spinning her flag on the football field, she grips her flag at the bottom of the pole.
 She should grip in the middle of the pole, directly under the silk.
 It would be near-impossible to execute the spin she was doing if she was holding the pole that way.

 Factual error: In the episode, the Titanic is shown to have sunk the same day it left England.
-The actual Titanic left England on April 10 and didn't sink until the night of April 14, almost 4 days later.
-Plus they show it leaving from London, not Southampton as it did.
+The actual Titanic left England on April 10th and didn't sink until the night of April 14th, almost four days later.
+(00:11:40 - 00:15:30)